University of Texas at San Antonio: Traditions

 The official colors of UTSA are blue and orange.
 The colors of the University of Texas System have historically been orange and white.
-Blue was selected upon the recommendation of the Student Representative Assembly in accordance with the Board of Regents' Rules and Regulations, which states "an institution may adopt one additional color to be used in connection with athletic and other activities of the institution."
+Blue was selected upon the recommendation of the Student Representative Assembly in accordance with the Board of Regents' Rules and Regulations, which states "an institution may adopt one additional color to be used in connection with athletic and other activities of the institution".

 The Greater Roadrunner, a bird representative of the Texas Hill Country and the American Southwest, was voted the UTSA mascot in 1977.
 "Rowdy the Roadrunner" attends many university functions and games.
 On March 1, 2008, UTSA Athletics unveiled its new logos during the Homecoming Game against Texas A&M University–Corpus Christi.
 The athletic markings were changed to further differentiate it from other bird mascots such as the University of Kansas Jayhawk.

 Class ring

-The night before class ring ceremonies the UTSA rings are placed within the Alamo overnight, a tradition that began in 2012 as part of the university's efforts to build upon longstanding traditions.
+The night before class ring ceremonies, the UTSA rings are placed within the Alamo overnight, a tradition that began in 2012 as part of the university's efforts to build upon longstanding traditions.

 Best Fest and Fiesta UTSA

 Fiesta UTSA, an annual event held in April, began in 1978.
 The first Fiesta UTSA was attended by over 1,000 students and included music, a jalapeño eating contest, a watermelon seed spitting contest, a dunk tank, and other activities.
 Fiesta UTSA includes booths set up under the Sombrilla in a carnival atmosphere and run by Registered Student Organizations.
 Fiesta UTSA became the kickoff event for Fiesta San Antonio each spring, having been added to the official Fiesta San Antonio schedule in 1980.
-Fiesta UTSA was re-named by students in 2022, and is now known as Día en la Sombrilla.
+Fiesta UTSA was renamed by students in 2022, and is now known as Día en la Sombrilla.

 Best Fest, an annual celebration held in October, began in 1978 (as "Bestfest") as "a special salute to five of the state's outstanding festivals," including New Braunfels's Wurstfest, Corpus Christi's Buccaneer Days, San Antonio's Fiesta, the Texas State Fair in Dallas, and George Washington's Birthday Celebration in Laredo.
 It was presented by the student organization Variety 79.
 In 1979, the event was said to be "a salute to five of the city's outstanding festivals: Fiesta Navidena, King William Fair, La Feria del Rio, the San Antonio Stock Show and Rodeo, and the Texas Folklife Festival."

-Birds Up Hand Sign
+Birds Up hand sign

 The origins of the Birds Up hand sign dates back to 1979 during Wurstfest in New Braunfels, Texas.
 The gesture is made by making a fist with the palm facing away from the body, then extending the pinky finger and thumb.
 The thumb represents the head of the roadrunner while the pinky finger represents the tail.